What is emotional sobriety?

 I believe that emotional sobriety is less about the quality of the feeling (“good” or “bad”) and more about the general ability to feel one’s feelings.
 Being restored to sanity isn’t about getting the brass ring—or cash and prizes—or being “happy, joyous, and free” all the time, but it is about being in the present moment, whatever it happens to look like.
 What are you experiencing right now?
 And how about now?
 Can you be present to all of your feelings without any one of them defining you?

-From Scientific American : The Nuts and Bolts of Emotional Sobriety
+More reading from Scientific American: The Nuts and Bolts of Emotional Sobriety

 If you are drinking too much too often and want to take a break…come join us